 At WTLC, we are always looking for talented individuals who are committed to ending the cycle of violence.
 Each day, we work together to meet the needs of survivors, prevent future violence through education and advocacy, and end the cycle of violence!
 WTLC has exciting employment opportunities for individuals who are looking to work in a fast-paced, high-energy and passionate environment.
 If you are interested in applying, please send your cover letter, resume and pre-screen questions to [email protected]

-Is responsible for the management of the organization’s clinical services ensuring that appropriate therapeutic intervention models are being utilized within a trauma-informed care framework.
+Is responsible for the management of the organization’s clinical services and works as an integral part of WTLC’s clinical department and ensures that appropriate therapeutic intervention models are being utilized within a trauma-informed care framework.
 Additionally, this position may provide individual and group counseling to participants, and provides clinical supervision to MSW interns.

 Provides supervision to Community Advocate staff and is responsible for the ongoing coordination and planning of the Community Services programming, and advocates for services and resources to meet the needs of individuals and families affected by domestic violence and human trafficking.

 Is responsible for the assessment, planning, facilitating, coordinating, and implementing WTLC’s prevention program addressing toxic masculinity.
 This program will serve communities at or below the poverty line and provide programming based off of A Call to Men for coaches and Family Resource Centers, as well as bystander programming for youth.

 Responds to callers on the domestic violence hotline, as well as provides emergency telephonic response to residents of Orange and surrounding counties following a referral from local law enforcement.
 Utilizing a trauma-informed care approach, the Relief Advocate provides crisis intervention, needs assessment, and supportive counseling to callers on WTLC’s 24/7 hotline.
 This position is an on-call and after hours’ position (primarily in the evenings and on weekends and holidays).